LEE337LEE/pizza-crave/README.md

 # PIZZA-CRAVE
 Kenyan made Pizza
 # Description
-This application enables customers to order different pizza sizes with an extra topping of their choice
+This application enables customers to order different pizza sizes with an extra topping of their choice.
+It entails a progressive order management system, begin by pressing "go' which directs you to the menu.
+THe menu button allows you to select your favourite flavour. you can also choose extra toppings. ones this is done, review the order and choose a delivery method, you can either pick it up or specify a delivery location.
 ## Author
-Lee Githinji
+Lee Githinji.
+W.

 ## link: